Danville-Pittsylvania Metropolitan Planning Organization (MPO)

 The current Long-Range Transportation Plan covers a period out to the Year 2040.
 The document includes a map showing color coded segments of existing corridors where improvements are recommended and some new segments where new construction is recommended in the future sometime before Year 2040.
 Also included are text and tables further detailing the recommendations.

-The MPO has an approved Transportation Improvement Program for a three year period, from Fiscal Year 2015 to Fiscal Year 2018.
+The MPO has an approved Transportation Improvement Program for a four year period, from Fiscal Year 2018 to Fiscal Year 2021.
 The document details projects to improve the area's transportation system, facilities, and services based on what is believed at the time to be amounts of funding reasonably thought to be available for the work during each respective three year time period.
 The program covers transportation elements such as urban streets, primary roads, secondary roads, safety program projects, enhancement program projects, and Route 58 corridor improvement program projects.